 Fruit trees that can benefit from early training include apples, pears, peaches, cherries, and plums.

-Planting time.
 At planting time, cut the main leader or central stem of your young tree back to about 24 to 30 inches (60 cm–75 cm) above the ground.
 This cut will encourage the growth of important side branches.